microsoft/tilecode/board.md

 In TileCode games, sprites are the digital counterparts of pieces, moveable objects.
 Each sprite has a kind (with an associated image) and a position on the tile map.
+Here is the tile map from above with a few sprites positioned on it:

+![tile map](pics/tilemapSprites.png)

 The main differences of a sprite compared to a piece are:
 - there can be multiple sprites (overlapped) on a tile
 - TileCode sprites can only move in one of four directions (up, down, left, or right)

-![tile map](pics/tilemapSprites.png)